-4.14 Ending a flexible tenancy at the end of the fixed term
+4.17 Ending a flexible tenancy at the end of the fixed term

-The decision not to offer a new flexible tenancy at the end of a tenant's fixed term will be made by the Area Housing Manager following the review (unless the flexible tenancy was granted for a non renewable term (see 3.8-3.10 in which case it will be ended automatically).
+The decision not to offer a new flexible tenancy at the end of a tenant's fixed term will be made by the Area Housing Manager following the review..
 A Notice of Non Renewal will be served at least six months before the tenancy is due to end setting out:

-- That the landlord does not propose to grant a further tenancy on expiry of the term - Why no further tenancy is being granted (if a Non Renewable flexible tenancy was granted this will be stated as the reason why no further flexible tenancy is being granted) - That the tenant has a right to request a review of the decision and the relevant timescales (see section 5). - 4.15 A Notice Requiring Possession will then be served on the tenant giving at least two months notice that possession is required.
+- That the landlord does not propose to grant a further tenancy on expiry of the term - Why no further tenancy is being granted - That the tenant has a right to request a review of the decision and the relevant timescales (see section 5). - 4.18 A Notice Requiring Possession will then be served on the tenant giving at least two months notice that possession is required.
 This can be served at any time until the last day of the tenancy.
-If the tenant does not move out on the last day of the tenancy, a court order will be applied for to end the tenancy. - 4.16 A flexible tenancy can be brought to an end during the tenancy term if one of the terms of the tenancy agreement has been broken and a possession order is granted by a court.
+If the tenant does not move out on the last day of the tenancy, a court order will be applied for to end the tenancy. - 4.19 A flexible tenancy can be brought to an end during the tenancy term if one of the terms of the tenancy agreement has been broken and a possession order is granted by a court.

-4.17 Ending the flexible tenancy by the tenant
+4.20 Ending the flexible tenancy by the tenant